lolimay/Rocket.Chat.Game-SDK-Demo/README.md

 # Rocket.Chat.Game-SDK-Demo

 This is the demo that shows how the AppEmbeddedSDK works.
-Below are the steps about how we could call the APIs.
+Below are the steps to help you get start.

 1. Clone the Apps.engine repo and checkout the `alpha` branch
 ```bash